lmaughan921/experience-manager-brand-portal.en/help/using/troubleshoot-parallel-publishing.md

 ## Configure replication agents to avoid connection timeout error {#connection-timeout}

-Usually the publishing job fails with a time out error if there are multiple pending requests in the replication queue.
+Usually the publishing job fails with a timeout error if there are multiple pending requests in the replication queue.
 To resolve this issue, ensure that the replication agents are configured to avoid timeout.

 Perform the following steps to configure the replication agent:
 1. Log in to your AEM Assets author instance.